-The Front Panel Display assembly consists of an OLED display and a 4-button keypad.
+The Front Panel Display assembly consists of a 4 x 20 vacuum fluorescent display and a 4-button keypad.
 The 4 buttons can navigate through all the menus by using the left and right arrow keys, the ENTER and the ESCAPE.